aniketab/esp8266-aws-iot-led-control/README.md

 Git Repository for submission of POC project for internet remote to control IoT-device

-Partially completed the project on some good basic understanding of the technology and as the hardware is not availabe for test methods.
+Partially completed the project, as the hardware is not availabe.